nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <!--- @@author A0143471L -->
 #### <a id="saveas"></a>Setting save directory : `saveas`
-Sets new save directory for the tasks and events in Jimi.
+Saves a copy of the existing storage file to a new directiory, also all future saves save to this new directory.
 Format: `saveas NEW_DIRECTORY`

 > * `NEW_DIRECTORY` should be in the format: `[desired_path]/[file_name].xml`
-> * If you want to reset the save directory back to default, type `saveas reset`
+> * If you want to reset the save directory back to default of `<home_folder_of_installation>/data/jimi.xml`, type `saveas reset`

 Example:
 * `saveas Jimi_tasks.xml`